-- (a) Each ETP patient shall be certified in accordance with the requirements set forth in Welfare and Institutions Code section 4144, subdivisions (c), (d), (f), (g), (h), and (i). - (b) An ETP Certification Form, DSH-9219 (Rev. 4/18), hereby incorporated by reference, shall be completed for each patient referred to the ETP, documenting the final decision of the FNAP.
+- (a) Each ETP patient shall be certified in accordance with the requirements set forth in Welfare and Institutions Code section 4144, subdivisions (c), (d), (f), (g), (h), and (i). - (b) An ETP Certification Form, DSH-9219 (Rev. 4/18), hereby incorporated by reference, shall be completed for each patient referred to the ETP, documenting the final decision of the FNAP is completed by the FNAT supervising psychologist or designee after each certification meeting or hearing.
+An ETP Certification Form shall be completed at the initial certification, after 90 days, and at each subsequent meeting or hearing concerning the patient's ETP treatment.
+The ETP Certification Form shall be completed after each meeting or hearing regardless whether the patient was certified or de-certified for ETP treatment.